ucphhpc/docker-migrid/doc/source/sections/getting-started/introduction.rst

 Currently, the available ones are `single` and `multi`.

 - single
     This profile launches Docker MiGrid as two containers.
-Namely the `migrid` and `migrid-io` services.
+Namely the `migrid` and `migrid-io` service containers.
-    This setup is intended to be used for trying out MiGrid on your own laptop, or running it on a single host.
+    This setup is intended to be used for trying out MiGrid e.g. on your own laptop, or running it on a single host with scarce resources.

 - multi
-    With the multi profile, Docker MiGrid is launched as several independent services.
+    With the multi profile, Docker MiGrid is launched as several independent service containers.
 Currently, this includes the `migrid`, `migrid-openid`, `migrid-sftp`, `migrid-ftps`, and `migrid-webdavs`.
-    The point is to launch a multi capable setup, where the MiGrid services can be launched across a span of hosts.
+    The point is to launch a more scalable setup, where the MiGrid services can be assigned resources individually and at some point in the future perhaps even launched across a span of hosts.

 Simplified Profile Setup